dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 see, for example, (Simply Lift)[http://stable.simply.liftweb.net/#toc-Section-7.10]) .

 If processSubmit succeeds, we're taken to the listevent.html page which in-turn invokes the EventOps.list method.
-Note that the SHtml.hidden method will still have set the eventRV, but as the list method does't use the eventRV, it will be silently ignored.
+Note that the SHtml.hidden closure called in EventOps.create will still have set eventRV, but as the list method does't use eventRV, it will be silently ignored.

 ## Moving between HTML page views
 When we move between the list, view and edit pages, we use the event RequestVar to hold the Event instance in memory on the server between subsequent page requests.
-Thus in the list view, when we click on a item's view link, the following view page will be rendered using the same event instance in memory as was used to render that line in the list view.
+For example, in the list view, when we click on a item's view link, the following view page will be rendered using the same event instance in memory as was used to render that line in the list view.
 Similarly, from an event's view page,